- There is a history of the term legacy systems in IT.

-But that it not a correct use of the term.
+But that is not the correct use of the term.
 Legacy systems are the systems for which companies want to reduce their maintenance and future investment.
 But they are not necessarily systems that can be economically replaced.
 For example, there were many things that home built systems did that still were required and that SAP would never do.

-Porting the functionality to SAP does not solve this basic issue.
-You are simply porting code to SAP, but that does not mean SAP is “actually doing it.”
-That is just ported code.
+Porting the functionality to SAP does not solve this fundamental issue.
+You are merely porting code to SAP, but that does not mean SAP is “actually doing it.”
+That is just a ported code.

 Also, as we are on the topic, why port code to SAP in the first place?
-Why not simply keep the existing system working and integrate these systems to SAP.
-When porting to SAP, it means portion what was in most cases an open language like C to a proprietary language of ABAP which does not have a similar development efficiency.
+Why not only keep the existing system working and integrate these systems into SAP.
+When porting to SAP, it means a portion of what was, in most cases, an open language like C to a proprietary language of ABAP, which does not have a similar development efficiency.